adicu/learn-datascience/CDSS DevFest Data Science Track.md

 *A short introduction to data science in python covering data manipulation, visualization, and basic supervised & unsupervised algorithms.*

+Note that this track differs from other DevFest tracks in that you will not be working towards one specific goal, but rather you will learn a specific skill per section, each (roughly) increasing in complexity.
+By the end of this curriculum, you will have the skills and tools necessary to tackle your own data science problems!

 Written and developed by [Lucas Schuermann](http://lvs.io) with many more amazing individuals from [CDSS](http://cdssatcu.com) (Rachel Zhang, Zach Robertson, Jillian Knoll, Ashutosh Nanda).

 <a href="#top" class="top" id="table-of-contents">Top</a>